What is the difference between a vial and an ampoule?

 What are Ampoules Used For?

-They’re simply impervious to contact from external chemical elements.
-So you can have the air taken away from them and replaced with other gases that will help preserve the chemical compound within.
+They’re sealed from external chemical elements.
+So the air can be removed and replaced with other gases that will help preserve the chemical compound within.
+Apart from being the perfect storage for unstable chemical compounds, ampoules are also good for single-dose administrations.

 Apart from being the perfect storage for unstable chemical compounds, ampoules are also good for single-dose administrations.